How to practice your speech…

 Some speakers chose listeners who could offer perspectives on the topic, or who resembled the actual audience so the speakers could gauge responses.

-Many speakers, knowing their colleagues wouldn’t be able to see the talk in person, did friends and family preview of the talk-the closest thing to a live run-through-just before departing for the actual talk.
+Many speakers, knowing their colleagues wouldn’t be able to see the talk in person, did friends and family preview of the closest thing to a live run-through just before departing for the actual talk.
 It’s a great way to give your colleagues an insider preview while getting some practice.

 Scroll to Top